Skip to content

 for key, namespace in NAMESPACES.items():

-print('key:', key,'=> namespace:', namespace)
+print('prefix:', key,'=> namespace-URI:', namespace)

 Python Console Session